aadams/lp-snapshot/README.md

 2. Place the v3-polars and lp-snapshot directories in the same folder
 3. Update `poolAddress` and `as_of` to desired pool and block
 4. Run and read json file!

+## Caveats
+The liquidity is attributed to the last address who initiated a transaction that touched (minted/burned) that position.
+This could mean a transfered position that is untouched will not get that liquidity attributed to them.
+Additionally, liquidity vaults that use the nft position manager may not have their liquidity correctly attributed.

+In the future, support could be added for this, but is out of the scope of the current script.